tinymce/beehive-flow/README.md

 to set `latest` on the new build. `latest` is set if the new build's number is "greater" than the existing build.

 Note that all release builds are considered greater than all rc builds.
-So, for a new project, you may have a period where your `latest` tag only points to `rc` builds, but after your first release, `latest` will point to a release build.
+So, for a new project, you may have a period where your `latest` tag only points to `rc` builds, but after your first release, `latest` will always point to a release build.

 Note that the first publish of a build is always tagged `latest`.